ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 2. If the mandatory input parameters are missing, throw the appropriate message

-1. Respond to the source with appropriate message
+1. Responds to the source with appropriate message
 1. In case of Exceptions, system triggers relevant error messages

 #### C. Fetch Permissions for a License Key

-Upon receiving a request to fetch permissions for a License Key with input parameters (TSP ID, License Key), the system validate if the License Key is Valid
+Upon receiving a request to fetch permissions for a License Key with input parameters (TSP ID, License Key), the system Validates if the License Key is Valid

 1. Validates if the request contains the following input parameters
    * TSP ID - mandatory